Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 The DeLonghi coffee machines (both the Magnifica S and the cheaper ESAM 4200) have the edge when it comes to grind settings.

-So the preference is yours, but either way I don’t think you’re making a bad preference.
+So the option is yours, but either way I don’t think you’re creating a bad option.

 Check Price – Amazon UK

-Another huge seller from DeLonghi (there’s a reason they’re the world’s most significant coffee makeking equipment manufacturer) the Eletta range, which features two one-touch options, and a steam wand version.
+Another huge seller from DeLonghi (there’s a reason they’re the world’s the majority of significant coffee brewing device manufacturer) the Eletta range, which features two one-touch options, and a steam wand version.

 The currently available versions of the Eletta are the Eletta plus, Eletta Cappuccino & Eletta Cappuccino Top.